metablaster/WindowsFirewallRuleset/docs/FAQ.md

     except as explained in point 5.\
     Those scripts listed above which begin with `...\` exist in `Modules` and `Test` subdirectories.

-9. Following is a list of external executables that are run by some scripts
+9. The following is a list of external executables that are run by some scripts

     - [gpupdate.exe][gpupdate] (Apply GPO to avoid system restart)
     - [reg.exe][reg] (To load offline registry hive)